olavea/Rubys-TimeShip/content/skill-building/A-createPages-from-markdown-files/A-createPages-from-markdown-files-.md

 ---
-title: A-createPages-from-markdown-files
+title: Ginger Bread Girls
 url: https://www.conferencebuddy.io/
 startDate: 2022-04-10
 endDate: 2022-04-12
 city: Frankfurt
 country: Germany
-tags: [baking, Cap'n Fox]
+tags:
+  - royal_icing
+  - seigmenn
+  - seigdamer

 description: Lorem Ipsum some conference text that is a lot longer than the other one so we can see how it looks.
 path: /A-createPages-from-markdown-files
 ---